 Self-perceived ability is defined as "a cognitive representation of one's ability level in an academic achievement situation" (Weidinger et al., 2016, p.
 117).
-Self-perceived ability in general was assessed differently depending on the age of the interviewed person.
-Preschool children were assessed via one item, while all school attendees were assessed via three items in the CAPI module in face to face wave one and two.
-However, in face to face wave three, questions were limited to respondents aged 11 or younger.
-In the CASI module (face to face wave one), or CAPI module (face to face wave two/face to face wave three), parental report was assessed for all preschool children.
-The self-perceived ability concerning two specific school subjects (i.e., math and German) was further assessed for school attendees via self-report in face to face wave one and wave two.
-The assessment for school attendees was based on the "Skalen zum akademischen Selbstkonzept" [Scales on the academic self-concept] (SESSKO; Dickhäuser et al., 2002).
-Perceived ability concerning one's job was also assessed for participants aged 16 or older via CAPI in all face to face waves and was adapted from the Intrinsic Motivation Inventory (IMI; Deci & Ryan, n.d.).
+Self-perceived ability in general was measured differently depending on the age of the interviewed person.
+Preschool children were assessed via one item, while all school attendees were assessed via three items.
+The self-perceived ability concerning two specific school subjects (i.e., maths and German) was further assessed for school attendees via self-report in face to face wave one, wave two, and wave five.
+The assessment for school attendees was based on the "Skalen zum akademischen Selbstkonzept" (Scales on the academic self-concept, SESSKO; Dickhäuser et al., 2002).
+Perceived ability concerning one's job was also assessed for participants aged 16 or older and was adapted from the Intrinsic Motivation Inventory (IMI; Deci & Ryan, n.d.).